Nested module folders

 /modules/products/product-widget (index.js, views/widget.html, etc.)

-::: warn It is important to understand that the names of the subdirectories do not matter.
+It is important to understand that the names of the subdirectories do not matter.
 The The subdirectories are purely there for your convenience in organizing your code and they are not part of the name of the modules within them.
-The names of the actual module folders within them must still match the full name of each module. :::
+The names of the actual module folders within them must still match the full name of each module.

 By following through with this approach you can make app.js much shorter and better organize your project's files for easier maintenance.